wandrew8/blog/src/markdown-pages/closures/index.md

 title: "Closures in JavaScript"
 author: "Andrew Weiss"
 authorBio: "Software engineering manager NY Times, dad, husband, former startup founder, TaeKwonDo black belt, cook, news & tech junkie.
 Here are some of my mind ramblings."
+subtitle: "A useful tool in advanced JavaScript"
 authorImage: ../../images/authors/jake.jpg
 featuredImage: ../../images/featured/closure.jpg
 tags: ["JavaScript", "Advanced JS", "Closures"]
 ---

-s the title states, JavaScript closures have always been a bit of a mystery to me.
+As the title states, JavaScript closures have always been a bit of a mystery to me.
 I have read multiple articles, I have used closures in my work, sometimes I even used a closure without realizing I was using a closure.
 Recently I went to a talk where someone really explained it in a way it finally clicked for me.
 I’ll try to take this approach to explain closures in this article.
 Let me give credit to the great folks at CodeSmith and their JavaScript The Hard Parts series.
 Before we start
 Some concepts are important to grok before you can grok closures.
 One of them is the execution context.